mongodb/atlas-billing/README.md

 ## Please note - Charts now supports a billing dashboard out of the box.
 Please see [this page](https://www.mongodb.com/docs/charts/billing-dashboards/) for setting it up.
-The below solution is deprecated and will no longer be supported.
+The below solution is deprecated and will no longer be maintained.
+However, you can still use this code to build a customised solution to ingest billing data.

 # MongoDB Atlas Billing Exploration using Charts